 It is advisable to use soft, ravel-free cloth (such as fleece, pillowcase or t-shirt) to capture the bird.
 This will help to protect the bird’s wings and helps keep it calm.
 Gently cup the bird in your hands and place in appropriate housing.
 Do not pet the bird with the intention of comforting.
 Unnecessary handling is very stressful to wild birds.

 The safest place to house a wild bird is in a closed cardboard box (one with flaps you can close and no holes).
 Line it with a soft cloth or pine straw and keep it in a secure, warm and quiet place.
 Do NOT offer food or water to the bird.

 If it is after AWC’s admissions hours of 11:00AM-4:00PM, keep the bird overnight in the closed cardboard box in a warm (not hot!) and quiet place away from any household pets and curious children.
-Do NOT cut holes in the box – there is plenty of air and bird head, wings, or feet can Do not delay in transporting the bird to our facility – any unnecessary delay in needed medical care and appropriate food/water can result in irreversible damage to the bird.
+Do NOT cut holes in the box – there is plenty of air and bird head, wings, or feet can become caught.
+Do not delay in transporting the bird to our facility – any unnecessary delay in needed medical care and appropriate food/water can result in irreversible damage to the bird.

 Suggested Box Sizes

 Small birds (Wren, Sparrow)………………….minimum size: 18″ x 18″ x 18″